appleple/lang-select/README.md

 </script>
 ```

-If a visitor is browsing the site written in not his/her first language and LangSelect instance has "url" of his/her first language, "div tag" become as below.
+If a visitor is browsing the site written in not his/her first language and LangSelect instance has "url" of his/her first language, "div tag" becomes as below.
 ```html
 <div id="foge">
   <div class="message">